ThevinSilva/_sorting_visualizer_/README.md

 - time
 ```

-both of which are in the standard library
+both of which are in the standard library.

+## Note
+insertion sort functionality has yet to be fully implemented

 ## License